Semi-integral Brauer-Manin obstruction and quadric orbifold pairs: Semi-integral points

 Note that, for a proper variety $V$, we have $V(\A_K) = \prod_{v \in \Omega_K}V(K_v)$, hence strong approximation is equivalent to weak approximation.

 Roughly, weak approximation is satisfied if any finite collection of local points can be simultaneously approximated by a rational point, while strong approximation if satisfied if such an approximation can be found so that the approximating point is locally integral at all other places.
-In particular, strong approximation implies that any finite collection of local \textbf{integral} points can be approximated by an integral point, i.e.\ that integral strong approximation holds, but the converse implication does not hold, as we shall see in Proposition \ref{prop:BMOequiv}.
+In particular, strong approximation for $V$ off $T$ implies that any finite collection of local \textbf{integral} points can be approximated by an $S \cup T$-integral point of $\sV$, i.e.\ that integral strong approximation for $\sV$ off $T$ holds, but for the converse implication to hold, as we shall see in Proposition \ref{prop:BMOequiv}, one needs ISA off $T$ to hold for any extension of the model $\sV$ to $\sO_{S'}$, where $S'$ is a finite set of places containing $S$.

-We continue by introducing the definitions of the above local-global principles for semi-integral points.
+We now give the definitions of the above local-global principles for semi-integral points.

 \begin{mydef} Let $\mathscr{F}$ be a collection of $\O_S$-models for Campana orbifolds.
 We say that $\mathscr{F}$ satisfies the \emph{Hasse principle for $*$-points ($*$HP)} if the following implication holds for all $(\calX,\calD) \in \mathscr{F}$: